 Last Spotify example — I promise.
 Their highly popular wrapped delivers on your unique listening stats: how many minutes you've listened to, as well as top artists.
 Think of this as inspo on how you could reward your loyal ticket-buyers.

 5. Personalize abandoned cart emails

-An estimated $4 trillion of revenue is lost every year on abandoned carts that are never recovered.
-You can re-engage customers in the buying cycle by sending them a personalized email reminder of what they left behind in their cart.
+On average, almost 70% of shopping carts are abandoned — that looks like opportunity to us!
+These customers have expressed a high level of interest in your shows.
+Re-engage customers in the buying cycle by sending them a personalized email reminder of what they left behind in their cart.